 OPERATION OUCH: Series 4 Episode 10 Don't panic about puberty - 28 minutes

 - 1. 0-5.37 (Sweat)

 - 2. 5.37-10.41 (Growth spurts Hormones demonstrating what the pituatory gland does with a sheep's brain and a pig's larynx to show how voice changes)

 - 3. 10.41-14.15 (Hair growth and excess grease)

 - 14.15-18.02 (Questions children want to know about puberty:

 Stretch marks Height testicles dropping)

 - 5. 18.02 21.15 (Spots and acne)

 - 6. 21.15-23.40 (Mood swings)

 - 7. 23.40-24.37 (Menstruation)

 - 8. 24.27-28.10 (Sleep)

 BOYS AND PUBERTY

-The male has reproductive organs, or genitals, that are both inside and outside the pelvis.
-The male genitals include: \the testicles the duct system, which is made up of the epididymis and the vas deferens the accessory glands, which include the seminal vesicles and prostate gland \the penis In a guy who has reached sexual maturity, the two ovalshaped testicles, or testes make and store millions of tiny sperm cells.
+The male has reproductive organs or genitals, that are both inside and outside the pelvis.
+The male genitals include: the testicles the duct system, which is made up of the epididymis and the vas deferens the accessory glands, which include the seminal vesicles and prostate gland the penis In a guy who has reached sexual maturity, the two ovalmakes semen releases semen into the reproductive system of the female during sexual produces sex hormones, which help a boy develop into a sexually mature man during puberty When a baby boy is born, he has all the parts of his reproductive system in place, but it isn't until puberty that he is able to reproduce.
+When puberty begins, usually between the ages of 9 and 15, the pituitary gland - located near the brain - secretes hormones that stimulate the testicles to produce testosterone.
+The production of testosterone brings about many physical changes.
+What Do Sperm Do?